A solution of the generalised quantum Stein's lemma: Introduction

+We describe these techniques below in greater detail; here we remark that they present some notable advantages over the approach by Hayashi and Yamasaki~\cite{Hayashi-Stein}.
+First, they unify the calculations of the generalised Stein exponent~\eqref{Stein_informal} (i.e.\ the proof of~\eqref{GQSL}) and of the generalised Sanov exponent~\eqref{Sanov_informal}.
+The latter is derived in~\cite{generalised-Sanov}, where a complementary `generalised Sanov theorem' is established.
+Notably, the argument presented there relies crucially on our (classical) blurring lemma.
+Secondly, we obtain almost for free an extension of optimal resource testing to `almost power states'~\cite[p.~803]{Brandao2010}, which allows us to explore quantum hypothesis testing beyond the i.i.d.\ regime in \emph{both} arguments, i.e.\ not only on the alternative hypothesis but also on the null hypothesis.
+(And it brings us closer to restoring the original Brand\~{a}o--Plenio argument, albeit with a mathematically different approach.)

+On the one hand, for general quantum resources, our approach uses of all the original five Brand\~{a}o--Plenio axioms, while the one by Hayashi and Yamasaki~\cite{Hayashi-Stein} removes two of them.
+We did not attempt to extend our result in this direction because said axioms are anyway satisfied for most resources theories of practical interest, including entanglement and magic as well as many others~\cite{RT-review}.

 The rest of the paper is organised as follows.
-In Section~\ref{sec_main_result} we present our main result in full generality, discussing some of its manifold implications and giving an overview of the techniques we will use to prove it.
-Section~\ref{sec_notation} discusses the notation to be employed throughout the paper.
+In Section~\ref{sec_main_result} we present our main result in full generality, discussing some of its manifold implications and giving a more detailed overview of the techniques used to prove it.
+In Section~\ref{sec_notation} we introduce the notation.
 In Section~\ref{sec_classical_solution} we present our solution to the \emph{classical} generalised Stein's lemma, which is preparatory to the quantum solution and gives a slightly stronger result.
-Section~\ref{subsec_intuitive_description_classical} gives an informal but informative description of \emph{blurring}, one of our two key techniques, at the classical level.
-The classical `blurring lemma', the linchpin of our approach, can be found in Section~\ref{subsec_classical_blurring_lemma}; the proof of the classical generalised Stein's lemma follows immediately (Section~\ref{subsec_classical_proof}).
+Section~\ref{subsec_intuitive_description_classical} features an informal description of \emph{blurring}, one of our two key techniques, at the classical level.
+The classical blurring lemma can be found in Section~\ref{subsec_classical_blurring_lemma}; the proof of the classical generalised Stein's lemma follows immediately (Section~\ref{subsec_classical_proof}).
 The quantum solution is presented in Section~\ref{sec_quantum_solution}.
 First, in Section~\ref{subsec_informal_quantum} we provide an informal description of it; the formal statement of the quantum blurring lemma is in Section~\ref{subsec_quantum_blurring_lemma}; we postpone its proof and present first the solution of the generalised quantum Stein's lemma \emph{assuming} the quantum blurring lemma (Section~\ref{subsec_proof_GQSL}).
-The technical core of the paper is the proof of the quantum blurring lemma, which occupies Sections~\ref{subsec_alternative_expressions_blurring}--\ref{subsec_proof_quantum_blurring_lemma}.
+The technical core of the paper is the proof of the quantum blurring lemma, which occupies Sections~\ref{subsec_technical_preliminaries}--\ref{subsec_proof_quantum_blurring_lemma}.
+In Section~\ref{sec_extension_GQSL_almost_iid} we show how to further extend our main result to almost power states.